cms-ttH/ttH-13TeVMultiLeptons/doc/GENERAL.md

 ## 1. Make the ntuples

-The cmsRun executable is osTwoLep_cfg.py and is located in Templatemakers/test.
+The cmsRun config is osTwoLep_cfg.py and is located in Templatemakers/test.
 This uses the edm plugin OSTwoLepAna.
 Despite the "OSTwoLep" moniker, there is no event selection applied at this stage, except for a loose skim of 2 or more preselected leptons, which can be disabled by commenting out appropriate lines in Templatemakers/plugins/OSTwoLepAna.cc.